sap license audit

 After going through (or in anticipation of) an audit, aim to strengthen your processes:

-- Continuous License Compliance Program: As covered in previous articles, implement regular internal audits and governance so that your “defense” is always up.
-Ideally, you want to reach a state where an SAP audit is just another external check that you’re already 99% confident about.
+• Continuous License Compliance Program: As covered in previous articles, implement regular internal audits and governance so that your “defense” is always up.
+Ideally, you want to reach a state where an SAP audit is just another external check you’re already 99% confident about.

-- Documentation Updates: Keep your documentation up to date.
-If you purchased new licenses or changed contract terms as a result of the audit, update your records so that next time you start from the new baseline.
+• Documentation Updates: Keep your documentation current.
+If you purchased new licenses or changed contract terms as a result of the audit, update your records so that you start from the new baseline next time.

 Recommendations